 Most of those parents are people who appreciate a wide range of foods and just want their kids to be healthy without fighting to get them to eat.

-There's a nightly battle at the end of a long day.
+Are you finding yourself in this super common nightly battle at the end of a long day...
 You spend time making a healthy meal and then no one wants to eat it.
 You find yourself negotiating eating just a little bit of one thing so your kid can get to the thing she really wants to eat, and hearing yourself say it is like listening to fingernails on a chalkboard.
 It's not what you want to say, but you're tired and you just want the kid to eat something healthy.

 How did you get to this place?